IrishIRL/nodejs-secure-authentication/README.md

  ### Login
  - [X] Move to DB
  - [X] Add hashing of passwords
- - [ ] Add different groups (not currently in use, are they even needed?)
+ - [X] Move sessions to DB
  ### Access protected page with POST
  - [ ] Maybe move the verification of session to another function.
  - [ ] Get some data from db?
  ### Refresh access token with POST
- - [ ] Decide upon where to store sessions?
+ - [X] Decide and implement upon where to store sessions
  ### Logout page with POST
  Done<br>